MRGilak/moonwalk/_notes/Computer Science/Cryptography/Primality Test.md

 layout: note
 title: "Primality Test"
 date: 2025-08-23
-excerpt: "A primality test is a method to determine whether a given number is prime or composite."
+excerpt: "A primality test determines whether a given number is prime or composite.
+Primality tests include trial division, the Sieve Algorithm, and probabilistic methods like the Fermat primality test."
 ---

 #cryptography #computer-science